MathieuAndrade/Esp-flasher/README.md

 ## Download

-You can [download](https://github.com/MathieuAndrade/Esp-flasher/releases) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/MathieuAndrade/Esp-flasher/releases) the latest installable version of Esp-Flasher for Windows, macOS and Linux.

 <!-- ROADMAP -->